You’ve got questions, we’ve got answers.

 You do not have to finish the program.
 An excellent way to think of BounceBack® is like a buffet: take the skills you need and leave the rest.
 For example, those who are enrolled in BounceBack® Coaching, have up to six telephone sessions available to them, but some participants might find that four sessions are enough.

 We’ve got good news!
 There is no waitlist for any of the BounceBack® platforms!
 The videos are available as soon as you sign up.
 For the coaching platform, once we receive your referral form, our team usually needs five business days to get you set up.
-That’s it!
+However, due to the pandemic, you will experience longer than usual wait times to get started.

 No, you do not need permission from a parent or guardian to participate.
 If you choose the coaching platform, you will be asked to provide a parent or guardian’s contact information.
 Unless your coach believes you are at risk of hurting yourself or someone else, your coach will not contact your parent or guardian, and will never share any personal or private information about you without your permission.
 If you are at risk, your coach will tell you if your parent or guardian will be contacted prior to contacting them.